junfanz1/Cryptocurrency-Blockchain-Full-Stack/README.md

 <!-- TOC --><a name="1-project-purpose"></a>
 ## 1. Project Purpose

-## Project Purpose

-This project is designed to serve as both an educational and experimental platform for blockchain technology.
+This project is designed to serve as experimental platform for blockchain technology.
 Its key objectives include:

 - **Decentralization**:
   - No single central entity controls the network.